When I was in school, “movie watching” was one of those things that was held out as a treat.

 (Perfectly long, too, by the way – 3 hours, spread over two parts.)

-Anyway, we watched the whole thing – and again, Sarah became immersed in the story.
+Anyway, we watched the whole thing – and again, Ashar became immersed in the story.
 Now, as she’s reading the book on her phone, it makes more sense.
 She has context and an idea of the plot… and, because of the trailers, she’s now thinking she might be interested in Moby Dick as well!

-These both fall into the category of strewing – Chris and I going out of our way to take the things that we know about Sarah and put potentially interesting things in her path.
+These both fall into the category of strewing – Chris and I going out of our way to take the things that we know about Ashar and put potentially interesting things in her path.

 We didn’t set this up like “school movie time.”
 It’s much more a case of “Hey, whoa, they have a movie version – do you want to see it?”
 In both these cases, it was a total win.